vmware-archive/pop/doc/source/topics/basics.rst

 mods and the `contacts` under contracts inside the python package.
 In this case the pypath `poppy.mods.poppy` refers to the path python finds when importing `poppy.mods.poppy`.
 Now `pop` will populate the plugin subsystem with files from that path.
-The argument `init=True` means that when once the pubgin system is started it will run the `init.new` function in the newly created sub.
+The argument `init=True` means that when once the plugin system is started it will run the `init.new` function in the newly created sub.
 So lets put some plugins in the there!

 Start by making the diectories: